Nathan Healy

 Texas Solar Incentives

-McKinney homeowners can access several solar incentives in Texas that help reduce the overall cost of going solar — including state and local programs worth thousands of dollars.
+McKinney homeowners have access to several solar incentives in Texas that can help reduce the cost of going solar — from property tax exemptions to utility rebates.

-Note that the federal residential solar tax credit is no longer available following recent federal legislation.
-State and local incentives still apply.
-If you lease solar through LightReach, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.
+Note: the federal residential solar tax credit was eliminated in 2025.
+With solar leasing through LightReach, Palmetto claims the commercial tax credit and passes those savings through as lower monthly payments.

 Incentive Type Description Source